Emil Boc: Prime Minister of Romania

 Following the 2008 legislative elections, the Democratic Liberal Party (PDL) and the Social Democratic Party (PSD) joined forces to form a government.
-President Traian Băsescu initially nominated Theodor Stolojan as Prime Minister, but, following Stolojan's withdrawal, on 15 December Boc was nominated as head of government and was confirmed by Parliament on 22 December 2008.
+President Traian Băsescu initially nominated Theodor Stolojan as prime minister, but, following Stolojan's withdrawal, on 15 December Boc was nominated as head of government and was confirmed by Parliament on 22 December 2008.

 Boc's government fell after a vote of no confidence in the Parliament on 13 October 2009.
 The vote followed the collapse of his ruling coalition, which was caused by his ousting of Dan Nica, the interior minister.
-Boc acted as interim Prime Minister until a new government was to take charge.
+Boc acted as interim prime minister until a new government was to take charge.
 The opposition parliamentary groups proposed Klaus Iohannis as a candidate, but President Traian Băsescu nominated Lucian Croitoru, and after his failing to obtain the Parliament confirmation for his government, he nominated Liviu Negoiță.
-Eventually, Boc was reinstated as Prime Minister after the presidential elections ended with the victory of incumbent president Traian Băsescu who supported him.
+Eventually, Boc was reinstated as prime minister after the presidential elections ended with the victory of incumbent president Traian Băsescu who supported him.

 On 6 February 2012, Boc resigned from office amid ongoing protests.

+Second Cluj-Napoca mayorship (2012–present)

+In 2012, Boc was reelected mayor of Cluj-Napoca once again.